michel1991/ocp-java-11/interfaces/BUILT_IN_FI.md

 On the other hand, ObjDoubleConsumer takes two values, a generic value and a double, and returns void.
 For this reason, option D is correct, and option B is incorrect.

+###### Fill in the blank: ______________ is the only functional
+###### interface that does not involve double, int, or long.
+* A. BooleanSupplier
+* B. CharPredicate
+* C. FloatUnaryOperator
+* D. ShortConsumer
+* E. None of the above

+BooleanSupplier is the only functional interface that does not involve double, int, or long, making option A the correct answer.
+The rest of the functional interfaces are not found in java.util.function.
+Java does not have built-in support for primitive functional interfaces that include char, float, or short.

+##### Which of the following are valid functional interfaces in the java.util.function package?
+(Choose three.)
+* A. BooleanSupplier
+* B. CharSupplier
+* C. DoubleUnaryOperator
+* D. ObjectIntConsumer
+* E. ToLongBiFunction
+* F. TriPredicate

+BooleanSupplier, DoubleUnaryOperator, and ToLongBiFunction are all valid functional interfaces in java.util.function, making options A, C, and E correct.
+Remember that BooleanSupplier is the only primitive functional interface in the API that does not use double, int, or long.
+For this reason, option B is incorrect, since char is not a supported primitive.
+Option D is incorrect because the functional interfaces that use Object are abbreviated to Obj.
+The correct name for this functional interface is ObjIntConsumer.
+That leaves option F, which is incorrect.
+There is no built-in Predicate interface that takes three values.